-GSU’s protected trademarks are listed and displayed on the trademark licensing official logo sheet.
+GSU’s protected trademarks are listed and displayed on the trademark licensing official style guide.

 As defined by the US Patents & Trademarks Office, “a trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.”
 A trademark need not be registered in order to have protectable rights to it, simply by using or displaying a mark acquires automatic trademark rights to the owner.